giffordlabcvr/Lentivirus-GLUE/README.md

 Welcome to the GitHub repository for **Lentivirus-GLUE**!

-Lentiviruses (genus Lentivirus) are complex retroviruses (family Retroviridae) that cause chronic, persistent infections in mammals, including humans.
+Lentiviruses (family *Retroviridae*, genus *Lentivirus*) are complex retroviruses that cause chronic, persistent infections in mammals, including humans.
 They are best known as the genus of retroviruses that includes human immunodeficiency virus type 1 (HIV-1).

 Lentivirus-GLUE is a sequence-oriented resource for comparative genomic analysis of lentiviruses (family *Retroviridae*, genus *Lentivirus*), developed using the **[GLUE](https://github.com/giffordlabcvr/gluetools)** software framework.